ShogunPanda/milo/README.md

 Milo is a fast and embeddable HTTP/1.1 parser written in [Rust][rust].

-## Why?

-The scope of Milo is to replace [llhttp] as [Node.js] main HTTP parser.

-This project aims to:

-- Make it maintainable and verificable using easy to read Rust code.
-- Be performant by avoiding any unnecessary data copy.
-- Be self-contained and dependency-free.

-To see the rationale behind the replacement of llhttp, check Paolo's talk at [Vancouver's Node Collab Summit][vancouver-talk] in January 2023 ([slides][vancouver-slides]).

-To see the initial disclosure of milo, check Paolo's talk at [NodeConf EU 2023][nodeconf-talk] in November 2023 ([slides][slides]).

-## How it works?

-Milo leverages Rust's [procedural macro], [syn] and [quote] crates to allow an easy definition of states and matchers for the parser.

-See the [macros](./macros/README.md) internal crate for more information.

-The data matching is possible thanks to power of the Rust's [match] statement applied to [data slices][match-slice].

-The resulting parser is as simple state machine which copies the data in only one (optional) specific case: to automatically handle unconsumed portion of the input data.

-In all other all cases, no data is copied and the memory footprint is very small as only 30 `bool`, `uintprt_t` or `uint64_t` fields can represent the entire parser state.

 ## How to use it (JavaScript via WebAssembly)

 Install it from npm: